 Going to be early doesn’t guarantee sleep, but it makes it a whole lot more likely than if you stay up late.

 Part of this ritual might include eating earlier so we give our digestion time to work before bedtime when it naturally slows down.
-Including calming rituals like having a warm bath and reading a book or planning for the next day or chatting with your spouse.
+It might include calming rituals like having a warm bath and reading a book or planning for the next day or chatting with your spouse.

-One thing that is best to leave out of your relaxing bedtime routine is digital media.
+One thing to leave out of your relaxing bedtime routine is digital media.
 Firstly, the blue light that screens emit can interfere with our natural circadian rhythms.

 Light helps regulate the hormone melatonin, which regulates our wake/sleep patterns.
 Bright sunlight in the morning and during the day helps reduce melatonin and wake us up.
 As the light fades, melatonin rises to get us ready for sleep.